+As a founder, you may be wondering how to choose between SAFE or convertible notes for your startup.
 Pre-SAFE notes are diluted by all funding and notes that occur before the maturity date.
 Post-SAFE notes are only diluted by the funding round that triggers conversion.
 Pre-SAFE notes lead to less dilution for the founders and more dilution for the note holders while Post-SAFE notes lead to the opposite.
 Pre-SAFE notes are more difficult to calculate ownership when there are more investors and notes compared to Post-SAFE notes.
-In general, the reason to go with a note is shorter time period to receive funding and lower associated cost.
+In general, the reason to go with a note is a shorter time period to receive funding and lower associated cost.
 Though the cost of a priced equity round has come down.

 Post-valuation funding leads to greater dilution for founders since multiple notes won’t dilute each other only the founders and existing common stock

 The interest on the note leads to more dilution.